 The surface finish offered by a wear product is very important when considering the overall wear life of the product, particularly in applications such as truck trays, fan blades, spill faces, and chutes.
 Oem100 is the traditional beaded style wear plate with multiple passes of weld beads.
 Mill spec is a smooth non-directional wear plate ideal for long-term carry-back applications.
 Super glide polish plate most suits applications where hang up or carryback or high moisture content is an issue.

 Traditional Wear Products

 It is important to choose the correct wear plate for any specific application.
 The section outlining the different types of wear will help you determine which wear plate to use. the most common names are QT plate, AR plate they are both quench and tempered steel.
 The CCO plate known as Chromium Carbide Overlay or weld overlay depend on industry naming is a bimetallic high chrome fused or welded to mild steel or A36 backing plate for high abrasion resistant application,.
-Choosing the correct matric is important for life cycle to increase service shut downs.
+Choosing the correct matric is important for the life cycle to increase service shutdowns.